Student Code of Conduct

 1) Counseling, conspiring with or aiding a person in the commission of an offence defined in this Code;

-2) Convicted of contravening the provisions of the Criminal Code or any federal, provincial or municipal legislation for which an offence is created;
+2) Being charged with contravening the provisions of the Criminal Code or any federal, provincial or municipal legislation for which an offence is created;

 3) Refusing to comply with a sanction or sanctions imposed under the provisions of this Code, or interfering with a process under this Code;

-4) Acting, threatening or otherwise causing a disturbance that obstructs any activity organized by the University or by any of its faculties, schools, departments or divisions, clubs, societies or resource centres, or the rights of a member of the University community to carry on her or his legitimate activities, to speak to or associate with others.
+4) Acting, threatening or otherwise causing a disturbance that obstructs any activity organized by the University or by any of its faculties, schools, departments or divisions, clubs, societies or resource centres, or the rights of a member of the University community to carry on their legitimate activities, to speak to or associate with others.

 Students and members of the University community enjoy the freedom to pursue their intellectual and personal interests without interference.
 The objectives of the University are the pursuit of learning through scholarship, teaching and research within a spirit of free enquiry and expression.
 The University recognizes academic freedom and the right to free speech, creative expression and peaceful protest, acknowledging that the common good of society depends upon the search for knowledge and its free expression.